Frequently Asked Questions

 How do I install Warm Waves under ceramic tile?

 There are a few different ways to install Warm Waves under standard ceramic tile flooring.
 You can install the cement board first, then Warm Waves, then proceed with a standard tile installation.
-Another option is to install the underlayment and Warm Waves, and then cover with a self-leveling masonry product that will provide a solid surface for your tile installation.
-(See Installation Manual)
+Another option is to install the underlayment and Warm Waves, and then cover with a self-leveling masonry product which will provide a solid surface for your tile installation.
+For specific details review the installation manual.

 What is the maximum area that Warm Waves can be installed in?